Connecticut

 Why are people moving out of Connecticut?

-Why are Texans moving to Idaho?
+Why are people moving out of Idaho?

 Connecticut consistently ranks among the best states to live in, offering a unique blend of cultural heritage, economic opportunity, and natural beauty.
 With a high standard of living, excellent education options, and easy access to major metropolitan areas, it appeals to families, professionals, and retirees alike.